 - Third-party apps are blocked from migrating data between unapproved public clouds, such as moving the data from the G Suite public cloud to another public cloud provider

-The Machine Learning engine that powers Spinbackup data loss, data leak, and cybersecurity is able to accomplish tasks that G Suite administrators would simply not be able to accomplish manually.
+The Machine Learning engine that powers Spinbackup data loss, data leak, and cybersecurity is able to accomplish tasks that G Suite administrator would simply not be able to accomplish manually.
 The 24/7, automated intelligence that Spinbackup provides never sleeps, takes a break, or misses events.
 It is always on, always watching, and always protecting the G Suite environment from third-party apps and other cybersecurity risks.

-Spinbackup G Suite Data Leak Protection
+Spinbackup G Suite DLP (Data Leak Prevention)

 Spinbackup Sensitive Data Protection